-Atherton Reserve is the largest open space in Fitzroy and will continue to be improved by strengthening its role for informal ball and sports and large open space.
-It will be complemented by a major upgrade to Condell Street Reserve to create a community park with updated and expanded play and picnic facilities along with improvements to the trees, and garden beds and greened areas.
+Atherton Reserve is the largest open space in Fitzroy and will continue to be improved by strengthening its role for modified structured sport (i.e. programs for juniors, all abilities and seniors), informal sport and recreation that can be undertaken in this larger open space.
+It will be complemented by a major upgrade to Condell Street Reserve to create a community park with updated and expanded play and picnic facilities along with improvements to the trees, garden beds and grassed areas.
 Combined with Whitlam Place which has a distinctly different character, it will create a quality hub of open space around the civic heart of Fitzroy Library and Town Hall.

 A series of new open spaces are proposed to address existing gaps in the open space network and to meet the significant forecast population growth, along with the expansion to selected existing Small Local open space.
-Given the framework of the existing open space and the fine grain of development a series of new Small Local open spaces are proposed so that the existing and forecast community live and work within a safe and easy walk of green open space.
+Given the framework of the existing open space and the fine grain of development, a series of new Small Local open spaces are proposed so that the existing and forecast community live and work within a safe and easy walk of green open space.

 There is potential to improve the recreational quality and diversity of facilities in the existing and proposed open space network.
-Given the urban densities, increasing the quality of these green spaces including maximising moisture absorbing surfaces will assist to mitigate urban heat island effect the future.
+Given the urban densities, increasing the quality of these green spaces including maximising moisture absorbing surfaces will assist to mitigate urban heat island effect in the future.
 The additional open spaces will be designed to complement the existing network that combined will provide a diversity of facilities for the existing and future population.